MN Camp Staff Materials

 Crosslake, MN 56442

-In addition, family members and friends can send a one-way electronic message to you through our partnership with BUNK NOTES.
+In addition, family members and friends can send you a one-way electronic message through our partnership with BUNK NOTES.
 The service is directed at parents of campers, but your family and friends can follow the steps below to access or create an account.
-They will be prompted to select a bundle.
-Bundles include credits for you to send Bunk Notes and enhance your notes with borders, photos, sports scores, and puzzles.
-The messages are printed and delivered to campers and staff during lunch each day.

-- The Invitation Code for Camp Odayin is: 25ODAY
+• The Invitation Code for Camp Odayin is: 26ODAY

 What to Bring to Camp